Updated 30 August 2015

-The Atcherleys who might carry a few Royal genes are those descended from John Atcherley and his first wife Judith Kynaston, who were married at St Mary’s church in Shrewsbury on 26 March 1635.
-It is Judith’s ancestry that we must probe, in the early stages with the help of Joseph Morris’s Genealogy of Shropshire (the contents of which have been used in the compilation of an online tree hosted by FamilySearch) and the 1623 Visitation of Shropshire.
+The Atcherley who might have carried a few Royal genes was John Atcherley’s first wife Judith, nee Kynaston (John and Judith were married at St Mary’s church in Shrewsbury on 26 March 1635).
+We can start probing Judith’s ancestry with the help of Joseph Morris’s Genealogy of Shropshire (the contents of which have been used in the compilation of an online tree hosted by FamilySearch) and the 1623 Visitation of Shropshire.

 Morris identifies Judith as the daughter of Arthur Kynaston (and his wife Judith Chambre), baptised on 7 April 1613 at the church where she would later marry John Atcherley.
 A record of her baptism can be found on FamilySearch; it is the only record of a Judith Kynaston being baptised in Shropshire in the right time period.
 According to Morris, Arthur Kynaston was (like John Atcherley) a draper in Shrewsbury and it is perhaps through this connection that John and Judith met.
 Arthur Kynaston died less than three months after his daughter Judith’s marriage, and was buried on 19 June 1635 at St Mary’s.